A Survey on Self-Evolution of Large Language Models: Experience Refinement

 \subsection{Correcting}

-Recent advancements in self-evolution have highlighted the significance of iterative self-correction, which enables models to refine their experiences.
+Recent advancements emphasize the importance of iterative self-correction in LLMs, allowing for the refinement of experiences.
 This section divides the methods employed into two categories: \textit{Critique-Based} and \textit{Critique-Free} correction.
 Critiques often serve as strong hints that include the rationale behind perceived errors or suboptimal outputs, guiding the model towards improved iterations.